How to reduce the risk of stroke

 Our work on increasing the awareness of stroke risk factors includes:

+Are you a healthcare professional?
 You can sign up to our Professionals network for further updates on our work around stroke prevention.

 Our Know Your Blood Pressure campaign helps people to understand the link between high blood pressure and stroke, as well as their other stroke risk factors.
 We offer free blood pressure information and hold free blood pressure testing events across the UK.
 You can find out more here.